CARLA FERNANDEZ

 Her designs are created in creative and productive collaboration with more than 175 artisan weavers, embroiderers, woodcarvers, furriers, fretworkers, and dyers from 15 states of the Mexican Republic that use traditional techniques and processes that derive in contemporary fashion.

-The work he has done in collaboration with Mexican artisans has been exhibited individually in Museums such as the Denver Art Museum, the Victoria & Albert Museum in London, Isabella Stewart Gardner in Boston, Museo Anahuacalli, Museo Jumex and Museo Franz Mayer in CDMX, Fábrica San Pedro in Uruapan Michoacán, Heath Ceramics in San Francisco, RISD Museum in Rhode Island, SCAD Museum in Savannah, among others.
+The work he has done in collaboration with Mexican artisans has been exhibited individually in museums such as the Denver Art Museum, the Victoria & Albert Museum in London, Isabella Stewart Gardner in Boston, Museo Anahuacalli, Museo Jumex and Museo Franz Mayer in CDMX, Fábrica San Pedro in Uruapan Michoacán, Heath Ceramics in San Francisco, RISD Museum in Rhode Island, SCAD Museum in Savannah, among others.
 Also adding more than 30 collective exhibitions of which Woman in Fashion at the Peabody Essex Museum, Landscapes of Design, Women at the Heart of Domaine de Boisbuchet in Fracc Centre-Val de Loire, Design in Feminine, among others.

-He was also part of the 2022 edition of Nomadic Nights of the Cartier Foundation for Contemporary Art in Paris.
+She was also part of the 2022 edition of Nomadic Nights of the Cartier Foundation for Contemporary Art in Paris.

 Her ethical fashion project has won awards such as Design Visionary 2018 awarded by Design Miami, Prince Claus Award 2014, Fashion Entrepreneur of the Year by the British Council and was nominated for the Beazley Designs of the Year 2019; is a member of the Ashoka network of social entrepreneurs.
-Likewise, the brand is certified for being socially responsible by Empresas B / B Corp.
+Likewise, the brand is certified for being socially responsible by Empresas B/B Corp.

-He has published three individual books and more than 15 non-brand publications.
+She has published three individual books and more than 15 non-brand publications.

 The pillars of the brand were developed in the format of a manifesto known as “Manifesto of Fashion in Resistance” as a response against Fast Fashion and in promotion of fair and ethical work within the fashion industry from the 10 points that make up: